Struggling with a noisy environment? Difficult to communicate? Losing focus? For one, get used to it. Work in such settings. Become less sensitive.

-Don’t always count on those ear plugs or noise-cancelling headphones, otherwise you’ll become fragile and dependent on assistive aids.
+Don’t always count on those ear plugs or noise-cancelling headphones.
+Otherwise, you’ll grow fragile, and dependent on assistive aids.
 Enable your thoughts to proliferate irrespective of the surrounding chaos.

-What I severely struggle with are the concentrated sources of audio, usually the propagandistic sort.
+What I severely struggle with are the concentrated sources of audio: usually the propagandistic sort.
 News programming, media, unsolicited podcasts cause me severe allergies.

-You might consider certain semblance in the above to an arrangement of a random guest being invited into your space without sanction.
-Except I would much prefer (and often welcome) a truly random guest off the street.
+You might consider certain semblance of the above to an unsolicited, random guest being invited into your space.
+Yet I would prefer (and often welcome) a truly random guest from the street.
 With a random guest I’m likely to experience a distribution of topics - part benign, part intriguing, part inspiring, part complaints, part irrelevant, part bullshit.

-However, when not for the above, I’ve found few noise I could not digest with moderate effort.
+When not for the above, I’ve found few noise I could not digest with moderate effort.
 I’ve studied academic materials in ultra loud music dance parties.
-I’ve written outlines during festivals.
+I’ve drafted outlines during festivals.
 I got accustomed to sleeping in disturbing settings of street traffic, noisy radiators, obnoxiously creaking floors, loud nightlife.

 Questions, comments?
 Connect.